0xAMR/wordmuse/README.md

+# Wordmuse

+Wordmuse is a query engine built on top of the Datamuse API.
+It provides users with the ability to find words that match strict criteria and/or are found in specific contexts.
+Search parameters include spelling, meaning, sound, prefixes, suffixes, rhythmicity etc.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).